On the Expressive Power of Deep Neural Networks: Introduction

 In particular, the goal of this new line of work has been to establish lower bounds --- showing separations between shallow and deep networks --- and as such they are based on hand-coded constructions of specific network weights.
 Even if the weight values used in these constructions are robust to small perturbations (as in \citep{pascanu2013number,montufar2014number}), the functions that arise from these constructions tend toward extremal properties by design, and there is no evidence that a network trained on data ever resembles such a function.

 This has meant that a set of fundamental questions about neural network expressivity has remained largely unanswered.
 First, we lack a good understanding of the ``typical'' case rather than the worst case in these bounds for deep networks, and consequently have no way to evaluate whether the hand-coded extremal constructions provide a reflection of the complexity encountered in more standard settings.
 Second, we lack an understanding of upper bounds to match the lower bounds produced by this prior work; do the constructions used to date place us near the limit of the expressive power of neural networks, or are there still large gaps?
-Finally, if we had an understanding of these two issues, we might begin to address the implications for the behavior of trained networks in applications.
+Finally, if we had an understanding of these two issues, we might begin to draw connections between network expressivity and observed performance.

 \paragraph*{\bf Our contributions: Measures of Expressivity and their Applications} In this paper, we address this set of challenges by defining and analyzing an interrelated set of {\em measures of expressivity} for neural networks; our framework applies to a wide range of standard architectures, independent of specific weight choices.
-We begin our analysis with neural networks after random initialization; as random initialization is the start of all popular optimization methods, this gives a natural baseline to compare and contrast with the expressive behavior of trained networks.
+We begin our analysis at the start of training, after random initialization, and later derive insights connecting network expressivity and performance.

 Our first measure of expressivity is based on the notion of an {\em activation pattern}: in a network where the units compute functions based on discrete thresholds, we can ask which units are above or below their thresholds (i.e. which units are ``active'' and which are not).
 For the range of standard architectures that we consider, the network is essentially computing a linear function once we fix the activation pattern; thus, counting the number of possible activation patterns provides a concrete way of measuring the complexity beyond linearity that the network provides.
 We give an upper bound on the number of possible activation patterns, over any setting of the weights.
 This bound is tight as it matches the hand-constructed lower bounds of earlier work \citep{pascanu2013number,montufar2014number}.